cdli-gh/annodoc/index.md

 “sweet water” (Q000377)

 	# Jagersma, Chap.
 27 (46)
-	# ‘the year that follows it’
+	# ‘the year that follows it’ ("next year")
 	# (NATN 109 15; N; 21)
 	1	mu	mu	year	0	root
 	2	ab-ús-sa	'a-b-'ús-Ø-'a	VP-3N.OO-be.next.to-3N.S/DO-NOM	1	amod

+Semantically, the following would be `acl` but as the verb has no overtly realized arguments, we consider that as `amod`.

+	# Jagersma, Chap.
+27 (65)
+	# ‘on to the field which he has seized’
+	# (TCS 1:229 7; L; 21)
+	1	a-šà	a.šà.g	field	0	LOC	marked on 2
+	2	in-dab5-ba-na	'i-n-dab5-Ø-'a=ane='a	VP-3SG.A-seize-3N.S/DO-NOM=his=LOC	1	amod	no overt arguments, hence amod, not acl

 If adjectives (including argument-less relative clauses) appear without nominal head, but with a grammatical role (morphological case) in a clause, use the morphological case for their annotation.
 Likewise, lexicalized deverbal nominals are annotated like nominal arguments.